Early life and work of Clint Eastwood: Rawhide (1959–1965)

-Floyd Simmons recommended that Eastwood sign with his agent Bill Shiffrin, a hard man, noted for his work with other young, muscular actors.
-Shiffrin informed Clint that CBS were casting an hour-long Western series and urged him to attend the studio.
-There he met up with Sonia Chernus, a story editor now working for NBC and while conversing with her, an executive, Robert Sparks, spotted Eastwood in the canteen.
-The first thing he said was, "How tall are you exactly"?
-Clint replied, "6'4".
+Floyd Simmons recommended that Eastwood sign with his agent Bill Shiffrin, who informed Clint that CBS were casting an hour-long Western series, urging him to attend the studio.
+There he met up with Sonia Chernus, a story editor now working for NBC and while conversing with her, an executive, Robert Sparks, spotted Eastwood in the canteen and commented on his height.
 The executive invited him into his office and later arranged for a screen test with Charles Marquis Warren overlooking, in which Eastwood had to recite one of Henry Fonda's monologues from the William Wellman western, The Ox-Bow Incident.
 A week later, Shiffrin rang Eastwood and informed him he had won the part of Rowdy Yates in Rawhide.
 He had successfully beaten competition such as Bing Russell and had got the break he had been looking for.

 Filming began in Arizona in the summer of 1958.
 His rivalry onscreen with Eric Fleming's character, Gil Favor, was reportedly initially echoed offscreen between the two actors.
 However, Eastwood has denied that the two ever had a scuffle and especially after Fleming's death by drowning in Peru some years later, has revealed he had much respect for his co-star.
 The writer, Charles Marquis Warren, however, described Eastwood's co-star as, "a miserable human being, not only a lousy performer but a colossal egotist".
 Although Eastwood was finally pleased with the direction of his career, he was not especially happy with the nature of his Rowdy Yates character.
 At this time, Eastwood was 30, and Rowdy was too young and too cloddish for Clint to feel comfortable with the part.
 Although boyishness was a key element in his casting, Eastwood disliked the juvenile overtones of the character and privately described Yates as "the idiot of the plains" According to co-star Paul Brinegar, who played Wishbone, Eastwood was, "very unhappy about playing a teenager type".